alshdavid-templates/rust-napi-sandbox/README.md

 This template is for people who want to know what's happening behind the scenes, prefer an explicit build flow or otherwise appreciate fewer dependencies in their project.

+_Note: It does not generate TypeScript types because `napi-rs` does not have a command to generate types without running the entire build_

 ## Dependencies

 You need: